giannakopoulosj/giannakopoulosj/README.md

 A dynamic, client-side web application for calculating the total silver weight and melt value of a coin collection.
 The application is managed entirely through a simple CSV file, making it easy to add, update, and manage your coin list without touching the code.

-![Silver Coin Calculator Screenshot](screenshot.png) *(To add a screenshot, take a picture of the running application and save it as `screenshot.png` in the project directory.)*
+![Silver Coin Calculator Screenshot](screenshot.png)
 ---

 ## ✨ Features